TylerBischoff/HVAC/writeup_report.md

 The code integrates with physical build when it uses a different setting depending on the temperature inside of the physical build.

 ## Output Video
-You can find video of the automated HVAC system at this YouTube link:
+You can find video of the automated HVAC system at this [YouTube link](youtube.com/watch?v=o7CekxN9O8s)
-[YouTube link] (youtube.com/watch?v=o7CekxN9O8s)